andrew/ultimate-awesome/README.md

 - [awesome-cambio-para-el-clima](https://github.com/adriamarcet/awesome-cambio-para-el-clima) - Listado de recursos que nos ayuden a cambiar nuestro día a día a favor de la ecología y el clima.
 - [awesome-open-gpt](https://github.com/aigc-in-all/awesome-open-gpt) - A collection of open source projects related to GPT（ChatGPT），GPT相关精选项目收藏合集🔥🔥.
 - [awesome-macos](https://github.com/albertodesi/awesome-macos) - My personal list of awesome software for macOS.
+- [awesome-services](https://github.com/Alex1990/awesome-services) - A collection of the services which participate in application construction.
 - [awesome-pubky](https://github.com/aljazceru/awesome-pubky) - Pubky.tech - all things pubky.
 - [awesome-decentralized-communities](https://github.com/andorsk/awesome-decentralized-communities) - A list of decentralized communities/events NOT blockchain specific.
 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.